cs411-alawini/fa23-cs411-team042-411Go/TeamInfo.md

 4. **Enhance User Experience with Music:** Enhance user engagement and enjoyment on our website by incorporating music.
 5. **Copyrights and Acknowledgements:** Provide appropriate copyright information and acknowledgments for any content used on our website.
 6. **Offer Additional Safety Tips for Los Angeles:** Include contact information for local police departments and offer other safety recommendations for visitors to Los Angeles.
-### Functional Extensions
+### Extend Functionalities
 Additionally, we endeavor to create the following valuable features on our website:
-1. Utilizing the geometric crime data referenced earlier, we are working towards the development of a secure walking system.
+1. **Reassuring Navigation:** Utilizing the geometric crime data referenced earlier, we are working towards the development of a secure walking system.
 This system will automatically generate the shortest path between a user-input source and destination while avoiding high-risk neighborhoods in Los Angeles.
-2. Leveraging location data related to criminal incidents, we aim to construct a map of Los Angeles that visually highlights areas with red dots denoting crime occurrences.
+2. **Danger Level Visualization:** Leveraging location data related to criminal incidents, we aim to construct a map of Los Angeles that visually highlights areas with red dots denoting crime occurrences.
 The density of these dots will serve as an indicator of neighborhood danger levels.

-"SafetyWaveLA" is a comprehensive platform designed to proactively address the safety concerns of Los Angeles residents and travellesrs.
-By providing secure route planning, safety zone and road delineation, and Crime Peak Analysis, our project contributes to the creation of a safer, more informed, and resilient city.
+"SafeTravelLA" is a comprehensive platform designed to proactively address the safety concerns of Los Angeles residents and travelers.
+By providing secure route planning, safety zone and road delineation, and Crime Peak Analysis, our project contributes to the creation of a safer, more informed, and more resilient travelling service platform.